backstage/software-templates/README.md

 ## scaffolder-templates

 [Backstage Software Templates](https://backstage.io/docs/features/software-templates/) are used to create new software components through Backstage.
 These templates are intended as a starting point to build on for different use cases.
-You may also use them as provided, but we recommend pointing your Backstage app to a forked copy because the templates aren't versioned at this time.
+You may also use them as provided, but we recommend pointing your Backstage app to a forked copy because the templates aren't versioned at this time, and as such breaking changes can happen without warning.

 ## documentation-templates